watsojar/flappyBird/README.md

   2 pipes spawned every 30 game loops
-    the bottom pipe would generate at a yandom Y value the top pipe would spawn a certain distance above the bottom pipe allowed for a true random distribution of ther types of pipes pipes would travel at a constant speed each game loop their X value decreased by a constant amount after pipes reached far left and exited scene they were deleted from the "pipes" list and cleared from the screen
+    the bottom pipe would generate at a yandom Y value the top pipe would spawn a certain distance above the bottom pipe allowed for a true random distribution of the types of pipes pipes would travel at a constant speed each game loop their X value decreased by a constant amount after pipes reached far left and exited scene they were deleted from the "pipes" list and cleared from the screen